-- 1. A fine in the amount of \$250 placed on student's account. - 2.
-Student must complete the alcohol awareness course (available at testing center).
+- 1. A fine in the amount of \$250 placed on student's account. - Student must complete the alcohol awareness course (available at Testing Center).
+If not completed by the end of the semester, a hold will be placed on the student's transcript until completed.